-Model Dermatology has been validated in several academic studies involving several prestigious university hospitals worldwide (i.e. Researchers from Korea, the United States, Chile, and Greece participated in the validation studies).
-The algorithm has been trained using delicately balanced datasets.
+Model Dermatology (https://app.skindx.net) has been validated in multiple academic studies conducted by prestigious university hospitals worldwide, including researchers from Korea, the United States, Chile, and Greece.
+The algorithm was trained using carefully balanced datasets.

-The performance was comparable with that of dermatologists in the experimental settings when the diagnosis was made solely with clinical photographs.
-For diagnosing suspected skin lesions, the performance of our multiclass algorithm was comparable with that of dermatology residents in the real-world setting.
-We demonstrated augmented intelligence in the prospective randomized clinical trial.
+In experimental settings where the diagnosis was made solely with clinical photographs, the algorithm’s performance was comparable to that of dermatologists.
+For diagnosing suspected skin lesions, our multiclass algorithm’s performance was similar to that of dermatology residents in real-world settings.
+We demonstrated the efficacy of augmented intelligence in a prospective randomized clinical trial.

 The performance was comparable with that of dermatologists in the experimental setting.